ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 The ``MACROCOMPILER_MODE='--mode synflops'`` is needed because the ASAP7 process does not yet have a memory compiler.
 Therefore, flip-flop arrays are used instead.

 The ``CONFIG=Sha3RocketConfig`` selects the target generator config in the same manner as the rest of the Chipyard framework.
-This elaborates a Rocket-chip with the Sha3Accel module.
+This elaborates a Rocket Chip with the Sha3Accel module.

 The ``VLSI_TOP=Sha3AccelwBB`` indicates that we are only interested in physical design of the accelerator block.
 If this variable is not set, the entire SoC will be pushed through physical design.
 Note that you should not set the ``TOP`` variable because it is used during Chisel elaboration.